 - There are a couple of tennis courts on the island and you can also hire racquets

-- Wildlife on the island: there are lots of birds, lizards, snakes and of course Quokkas to look out for.
+- Wildlife on Rottnest Island: there are lots of birds, lizards, snakes and of course Quokkas to look out for.
 Underwater there are heaps of fish, crays, rays, crabs, etc and also the odd shark or sea lion.
 You can also see whales during the whale season.

-- The snorkelling is great all around the island.
+- The snorkelling at Rottnest Island is great all around the island.
 A snorkeling trail can be followed at Parker Point and there are also plaques on location at Kingstown Reef.